oznogon/gattaibushido-public/playbooks/_playbook_template.md

 * **Pit Crew:** +X

-## Chroma Lesson Trigger
+## Chroma Lesson and Schism Triggers

-**Next**, note your Chroma's special Lesson trigger.
-This is a special prompt that allows you to gain Lessons during play by role-playing your role's strengths and weaknesses in purely narrative ways.
+**Next**, note your Chroma's special Lesson and Schism triggers.
+The first is a special prompt that allows you to gain Lessons during play by role-playing your role's strengths and weaknesses in purely narrative ways.
+The latter gives you role-playing leads for causing Team strife.

 * **Lesson Trigger:** DESCRIPTION